pizza-studio/EnkaDBGenerator/README.md

 This repository is designed to be an alternative method to compile the same JSON files offered in Enka-API-docs repo, utilizing ExcelConfigData from Dimbreath's repos.

-### Notice to Windows users:
+### Notices

-- This app cannot be compiled as an effective copy on Windows due to how Swift Foundation URL APIs behave buggy on Windows.
+> 1. This app cannot be compiled as an effective copy on Windows **virtural macine** due to how Swift Foundation URL APIs behave buggy on Windows.
 Right now, the only approach to use this tool on Windows is to use it through WSL (Windows Sub-System for Linux).
 You enter into the WSL shell and install a Linux version of Swift, then you follow the following instructions to use this tool.

+> 2. This repo has been torn down into individual sub-packages for other purposes serving apps developed by Pizza-Studio.
+For example: The `EnkaDBFiles` sub-package provides direct API for accessing its bundled specimen files, and the user can use `EnkaDBModels` to decode them.
+Still, this SPM is designed to focus on its main job, hence limited extra features.

-### Usage:
+### Usage

 - Method 1: Use it as a Swift Package in Xcode.
 - Method 2: Cross-platform usage.